hot-glue-for-rails/hot-glue/README.md

 1. The Hot Glue scaffolds are complete packages and pre-optimized for 'edit-in-place.' (the Rails scaffolds still generates views that make you flip between pages to do create/update operations)
 2. Hot Glue does not create your models along with your scaffolding.
 Instead, create them first using `rails generate model X`
 3. Hot Glue *reads* the fields on your database *and* the relationships defined on your models.
-Unlike the Rails scaffolding you must add relationships and migration your DB before building your scaffolding.
+Unlike the Rails scaffolding you must add relationships and migrate your DB before building your scaffolding.
 4. Hot Glue has many more features for building layouts quickly, like choosing which fields to include or exclude and how to lay them out on the page, for stitching together related objects (nesting and child portals), and more.

 Other than the opinionated differences and additional features, Hot Glue produces code that is fundamentally very similiar and works consistent with the Rails 7 ways of working.